sbpp/sourcebans-pp/README.md

    o MySQL 5.0
  * Source Dedicated Server
    o MetaMod: Source
-   o SourceMod: Greater Than or Equal To 1.5 o Steam3ID Games: SourceMod: Greater Than or Equal To 1.6.2
+   o SourceMod: Greater Than or Equal To 1.7
 ```